Pasir Ris MRT station: Design

 Like most EWL elevated stations on the eastern segment on the line (after Kallang station), Pasir Ris station has a prominent dome-shaped roof, segmented like a caterpillar, over the platform level.
 The design was intended by the MRT Corporation to give the stations on the EWL an "attractive look".
 The station has a pink colour scheme, reflected on the doors to the restricted areas and the ceiling trunking box at the platform level of the station.

-The CRL station will have a depth of 47 m, making it the deepest MRT station when completed.
+The CRL station will have a depth of 47 m, making it the deepest MRT station when it opens in 2030; it will hold this record until the CRL station at King Albert Park opens around 2032.

 Comic Connect

 As part of SMRT's Comic Connect – a public art showcase of heritage-themed murals, the station displays a mural Memories of Pasir Ris which depict various historic icons of Pasir Ris.
 These include a single-door bus route serving Pasir Ris and Tampines, the Worker's Brigade (Singapore's "army without guns" formed in 1959), the mosaic elephant playground, the Loyang Tua Pek Kong Temple, Pasir Ris Hotel, and the Golden Palace Holiday Resort.
 Also depicted are the local wildlife of birds which inhabit the beaches of Pasir Ris.